buffonomics/django-quickroutes/README.md

 ]
 ....

-# Placed at the end of the file and pass in the urlPatterns collection.
+# Place at the end of the file and pass in the urlPatterns collection.
 # dj-qr will append your quick-routes.
 initQuickRoutes(urlPatterns)
 `